 The Supremes disbanded on June 12, 1977 following a farewell concert in London.
 There were, however, a couple brief reunions.
 In 1983, Ross performed “Someday We’ll Be Together” with Wilson and Birdsong on the television special “Motown 25: Yesterday, Today, Forever.”
 Ross also joined forces with Payne and Lawrence for a poorly attended tour in 2000 billed as “Diana Ross and The Supremes: Return to Love.”

-Ross was extremely successful as a solo artist, as she went on to release the #1 pop and R&B hits “Ain’t No Mountain High Enough” (1970), “Love Hangover” (1976), “Upside Down” (1980), and “Endless Love” (a 1981 duet with Lionel Richie), all on Motown.
+Ross was extremely successful as a solo artist, as well as becoming a cultural icon- she went on to release the #1 pop and R&B hits “Ain’t No Mountain High Enough” (1970), “Love Hangover” (1976), “Upside Down” (1980), and “Endless Love” (a 1981 duet with Lionel Richie), all on Motown.
 She also starred in the motion pictures Lady Sings the Blues (1972), with Ross playing Billie Holiday, Mahogany (1975), and The Wiz (1978), which was an urbanized retelling of The Wizard of Oz.

 The Supremes were inducted into the Rock and Roll Hall of Fame in 1988 and received a star on the Hollywood Walk of Fame in 1998.